demetres12/seip-lab/unittesting/README.md

  mvn -Dtest=MyMathTest#factorial test
 ```

+#### Noteworthy Comments

+- Following Unit Testing optimal practices, we consider
+    - **Naming Conventions**,
+    - **Code Readability / Maintenability**, and
+    - **Annotations / Assertions proper declaration**
+to be of paramount importance.
 - Note that only classes with a **Test suffix** located in the src/test will be executed and reported as Tests.
-- When running signle test classes or methods, make sure that your working directory is set to the dir that contains the `pom.xml` file.
+- When running signle test classes or methods, make sure that your working directory is set accordingly, so it includes the `pom.xml` file.

 ### Continuous Integration